avaneev/r8brain-free-src/README.md

 maintaining confidence in this library among the interested parties.

 ## Change log ##
+Version 4.2:

+* Backed-off max transition band to 45 and MinAtten to 49.
+* Implemented Wave64 and AIFF file input in the `r8bfreesrc` bench tool.
+The tool is now compiled with the `R8B_IPP 1` and `R8B_EXTFFT 1` macros to demonstrate the maximal achievable performance.

 Version 4.1:

 * Updated allowed ReqAtten range to 52-218, ReqTransBand 0.5-56.
 It is